1996 Rado Open

-The 1996 Rado Open, also known as the Swiss Open, was a men's tennis tournament played on outdoor clay courts at the Roy Emerson Arena in Gstaad, Switzerland and was part of the World Series of the 1996 ATP Tour.
+The 1996 Rado Open, also known as the Swiss Open, was a men's tennis tournament played on outdoor clay courts at the Roy Emerson Arena in Gstaad, Switzerland and was part of the World Series category of the 1996 ATP Tour.
 It was the 51st edition of the tournament and was held from 8 July until 14 July 1996.
-Albert Costa won the singles title.
+Sixth-seeded Albert Costa won the singles title.